gordonwatts/seattlesnowmass2021.github.io/pages/ligo.md

 - Depart LIGO Hanford Observatory 3:30pm
 - Arrive at the UW Seattle Campus at 7pm

-There will be a box lunch on the bus, please register using the standard conference [registration form](/registration).
+There will be a box lunch on the bus, please register using the standard workshop [registration form](/registration).
 The dietary requests you enter there will be used for this box lunch.
 The LIGO Hanford Observatory requires that all visitors provide proof of vaccination against COVID-19 when they arrive at the observatory.